 - Update the Base URL to that of your ServiceNow system.

-- Enter the credentials for the ServiceNow API user, and then select the Preemptive check box.
+- Enter the credentials for the ServiceNow API user.

 - Click Save Changes, and then close the Endpoints dialog box.

 ServiceNow steps in Flow Designer require the ServiceNow authentication type so we recommend leaving the authentication type as is if you want to use ServiceNow steps in your flows.
 To change the authentication type, you need to create a new endpoint to replace the existing one.
 The easiest way to do this is to delete the existing endpoint and create a new endpoint using the same name before any steps in Flow Designer are configured to use the endpoint.

 You need to update each of the inbound integrations to use basic authentication, and retrieve the URLs to configure the app in ServiceNow.